magland/mcwrap/README.md

 Call a C/C++/Fortran function from MATLAB without fiddling with MEX.

-This is a matlab program that automatically generates and compiles MEX code on a minimal syntax provided by the user.
+This is a matlab program that automatically generates and compiles MEX code using a minimal syntax provided by the user.

 ## Getting started